Iqrahaq/BookWorm/README.md

 ## Getting Started

-**This project is now closed and bookworm bot is no longer supported**
+**This project is now closed and bookworm bot is no longer supported.**

 ## Usage, Commands & Features